Denotational Semantics for Probabilistic and Concurrent Programs: Introduction

-Concurrent programs are prevalent in many areas, with prominent applications in distributed systems.
-These programs have long been a target of program analysis, as concurrency bugs are incredibly hard to detect and prevent.
-There have been many approaches to concurrent semantics, some arising from more theoretical process algebra research and some from more practical hardware considerations (\eg memory models).
-In terms of denotational semantics, {\em pomsets} \cite{gischer1988equational,pratt1976semantical,brookes2004semantics,grabowski1981partial} provide a prominent model, expressing the causality between actions and the parallel branching behavior as a partial order.
+Concurrent programs have prominent applications in distributed systems and have long been a target of program analysis, as concurrency bugs are hard to detect and prevent.
+There have been many approaches to concurrent semantics, some arising from process algebra research and some from more practical hardware considerations (\eg memory models).
+In terms of denotational semantics, {\em pomsets} \cite{gischer1988equational,pratt1976semantical,brookes2004semantics,grabowski1981partial} provide a prominent model, expressing causality between actions and parallel branching as a partial order.

-However, the situation is more subtle when programs have not only concurrent behavior, but also control-flow-structures---\ie if-then-else and while-loops.
-For example, in recent work on Concurrent Kleene Algebra with Tests (\textsc{ckat}) \cite{jipsen2016concurrent}, the proposed model (series-parallel guarded strings) turned out not to adequately capture the behavior of concurrent programs: using \textsc{ckat}, one can prove that, for any test $b$ and program $e$, the equation $b\cdot e \cdot \overline b = 0$ holds.
-In other words, no program can change the outcome of any test or, equivalently (and undesirably), any test is an invariant of any program!
+Semantics of concurrent and probabilistic programs, separately, are subtle and complex.
+Unsurprisingly, their combination introduces additional challenges.
+In this paper, we develop a denotational model for programs that mix probabilistic and concurrent constructs.
+We work with a simple concurrent imperative programming language, shown below.

-Semantics of concurrent and probabilistic programs, separately, are subtle and complex; unsurprisingly, their combination introduces additional challenges.
-In this paper, we develop a denotational model for programs that mix \emph{both} probabilistic and concurrent constructs.
-More precisely, we will work with a simple concurrent imperative programming language---whose syntax is shown in \Cref{fig:syntax}---where the basic actions can include probabilistic operations such as random sampling.
+Here, the basic actions $a\in\act$ can perform probabilistic operations such as random sampling.
 This is not only interesting from a theoretical point of view; for decades, randomization has been used to enhance the capabilities of concurrent programs \cite{rabin1980n-process,rabin1982choice,morris1978counting,hart1983termination}.
-For example, Dijkstra famously showed that the \emph{Dining Philosophers Problem}---a distributed synchronization scheme---has no deterministic solution, but it has a simple randomized one \cite{lehmann1981advantages}.
+For example, Dijkstra's famous \emph{Dining Philosophers Problem}---a distributed synchronization scheme---has no deterministic solution \cite{dijkstra1971hierarchical}, but it has a simple randomized one \cite{lehmann1981advantages}.